 As you approach Salisbury from the rolling hills of the south-east you are treated to the magnificent view of the Cathedral towering protectively over its residents.
 It’s a scene that has barely changed in 700 years.

-What makes Salisbury such an appealing place to live?
+What makes Salisbury such an appealing

 The first signs of settlements at Old Sarum just 2 miles north of Salisbury date back to the Neolithic era, pre-Bronze Age.
 The nearby monument sites of Stonehenge and Avebury are a testament to the importance of this region.

 The settlement moved to new Sarum, now Salisbury, in the early thirteenth century and work on the new cathedral began 1221.
 It was completed 38 years later and still stands, with additions and alterations, today.
 It is a magnificent masterpiece of early English architecture and boasts the tallest spire in the UK at 123m, the largest cloister and cathedral close in Britain and the best-preserved of the four surviving copies of the Magna Carta, and all this on a water-meadow with foundations that are only 4 foot deep.

 The close surrounding the cloister is a peaceful haven of green lawns and elegant, often grand, houses.
 There is a tremendous sense of history and Britishness in the close including Arundell’s, former Prime Minister Edward Heath’s house and Mompesson House used as a location in Sense and Sensibility and several other Grade I listed Georgian and Queen Anne style houses.
 The cathedral and close are the impressive spiritual heart of Salisbury.

 There is a healthy array of housing stock as you would expect from a city with such history.

 the centre near to the Close and the River Avon, as well as in the heart of the